catalyst/moodle-tool_mfa/README.md

 https://docs.moodle.org/dev/Login_callbacks

-That other difference is that we intend to support multiple authentication factor *types* in this plugin, eg TOPT or SMS or whatever else as sub-plugins.
-Initially we will only supoprt TOPT but the idea is that you can configure it to allow multiple types, or let the use decide which or various options they would prefer, and most of the authenticatin flow augmentation in shared regardless of which type is in use.
+That other major difference is that we support multiple authentication factor *types* in this plugin, eg IP Range, Email, TOPT and in future others such as SMS or hardware tokens or anything else as sub-plugins.

 ## Branches